How to Pick the Right Sunglasses

 Style: Round frames

 When deciding which Charlies Angel you would be, did friends always suggest Alex Munday?
-Your high cheek bones and narrower chin than forehead means that you share an oval face shape with Lucy Liu.
+Your high cheekbones and narrower chin than forehead mean that you share an oval face shape with Lucy Liu.

 Celebrity doppelganger: Saldana and Lucy Liu.

 Style: Any, but over-sized and wraparound look best.

 If you’ve got a wide forehead, narrow chin, and high cheekbones, your ideal superpower being regenerative healing is not the only thing you share with heart-shaped face heroes actress, Hayden Panettiere.

 Celebrity doppelganger: Hayden Panettiere and the appropriately named Jennifer Love Hewitt.

 What Style Would Suit you?